-If they haven’t stood up by six months of age, then they probably aren’t going to stand up at all.
+If your chihuahua’s ears haven’t stood up by six months of age, then they probably aren’t going to stand up at all.
 And that’s okay.

 It depends on the age of the puppy, but usually, feed them 3-4 times a day until they are a year old.

-Puppies should have 50 calories per day per pound of body weight.
+Puppies should eat 50 calories per day per pound of body weight.

 Usually, your puppy should be able to sleep through the night when it’s around four months old.

-But if there is an upset in their routine (if you just adopted him, if you are traveling overnight, etc.), it may take longer.
+If there is an upset in their routine, like if you just adopted him, if you are traveling overnight, etc., it may take longer.

-Establish a bedtime routine for her and be sure to take her out to potty before bed.
-She may need to be let out again for another potty break sometime through the night.
+Make sure to establish a bedtime routine for your newborn chihuahua puppy and be sure to take them out to potty before bed.
+They may need to be let out again for another potty break during the night.

-Most dogs are full-grown by the time they are a year old though they will fill out some more within the next year.
+Most chihuahuas stop growing and are full-grown by the time they are a year old though they will fill out some more within the next year.